- Code SCOM2006

 - Areas of interest Cultural Studies, Science, Science Communication

 This course is offered in online mode only.
-The intense component of this course will be delivered between 12-16 July.
+The intensive component of this course will be delivered between 12-16 July.

 How can humour – and what kind of humour – be used in science communication?
 What does comic performance offer to understanding the public image and pop cultural narratives of science?
 What can we learn from comic scientists about science? (e.g. in the Nutty Professor films or comic Frankenstein stories) How can we use the Joker – ‘spreading’ laughter in DC comics and animated films – to teach virology?
 Or what does Todd Phillips’s 2019 Joker blockbuster teach us about neurology?
 What can we learn from the interplay between forensic science and comic zombies in splatstick films (from Braindead or Zombieland to iZombie) for the communication of science?